Google offers a range of free tools to help you get the most out of your AdWords campaign. Here's our guide to what they can offer your business

 With Google’s Trends, you can compare search volume patterns across specific regions, categories and time frames.
 It’s a useful tool if you want to track seasonal trends.
 For example, if you run a holiday business, you can analyse when customers are most likely to book their summer holiday.
 With that information, you can spend more on AdWords when demand is highest and cut back during quiet periods.
 Google Trends can also help you test advertising messages and find the one that hits the spot with customers.

 This tool shows you the percentage of possible impressions that your ads could have received if your campaign budgets were higher.
 Impression share report data helps you make an informed decision about whether to increase your AdWords budget.

 5. Bid simulator

 How much you bid for keywords and phrases affects where your results appear in the searches.
 The bid simulator tool shows how your campaign would have performed if you had been using different bid amounts.
 This tool takes the guesswork out of bidding so you can see whether bidding higher or lower would be more cost effective.

 The first page bid estimate predicts how much you would need to bid for your ad to appear on the first page of Google search results when a search exactly matches your keyword.
 It’s based on the Quality Score and current competition for that word.
-However, it is an estimate so there are no guarantees.
+However, it is an estimate so Google warns that it is making no guarantees.
 That said, it enables you to maximise the chances of a higher placement in the results and can drive more traffic to your ad as a result.

 Ad scheduling enables you to control when your AdWords campaigns run.
 With ad scheduling, you can specify certain hours or days of the week when you want your ads to appear.
 This is a great way to make your budget work harder as you only need show your ads when they are most profitable.
 With ad scheduling, a campaign can run all day, every day, or for as little as 15 minutes per week.